 The Chair would like to acknowledge the very demanding task faced by SAPES members throughout the year, up to and especially through competition week.
 Very long hours of deliberations ensured that each proposal was fairly and consistently evaluated according to the selection criteria.
 The remarkable professionalism and dedication of SAPES members is manifest in the high quality of the Section's recommendations.
 The Chair also wishes to sincerely thank SAPES members for their careful and constructive attitude throughout the competition, and for ensuring the conduct of our many discussions in a pleasant atmosphere.
-Special thanks also go to this year's retiring members, Gerald Gwinner, Erich Poppitz, and Paul Reimer, for three years (or more!) of outstanding service to the Canadian SAP community; it is deeply appreciated.
+Special thanks also go to this year's retiring members, Andrzej Czarnecki and Morten Hjorth-Jensen, for three years of outstanding service to the Canadian SAP community; it is deeply appreciated.

-It is a pleasure for the Chair to thank NSERC staff and the Physics Group Chair for their expert guidance and help in the months leading up to the competition, and during the many long days of competition week: Kim Bonnet, Jamie Cousineau, and James Murphy (Program Officers), Samir Boughaba (Team Leader), and Pierre Charest (Vice-President, Research Grants and Scholarships).
-Finally, the Chair wishes to express his highest regards and warmest appreciation to Samir for his extraordinary professionalism, patience, commitment and expert counsel throughout the 2013-14 competition year.
+It is a pleasure for the Chair to thank NSERC staff and the Physics Group Chair for their expert guidance and help in the months leading up to the competition, and during the many long days of competition week: Shashini Jayaratne (Program Assistant), Jamie Cousineau and James Murphy (Program Officers), Sarah Overington (Team Leader), Elizabeth Boston (Director, Mathematical, Environmental and Physical Sciences), Pierre Charest (Vice-President, Research Grants and Scholarships), and Li-Hong Xu (Group Chair, Physics).